Effective Date: December 4, 2012

 Why does TDS manage its network?

-By using effective network management practices, we can deliver excellent broadband Internet service to our customers.
+By using effective network management practices, we can optimize our customers' overall broadband Internet service experience.

 Will these practices change over time?

 Yes.
 As the Internet and usage of the Internet evolves, the practices we use to manage the network will also evolve.
 As these practices change we will update the information on this site, provide a description of the new practices and explain how they will work and how they could impact your broadband service.
 We encourage you to periodically review this Network Management FAQ site to be kept informed about TDS' network management practices.

 Why does the speed of my TDS High Speed Internet connection vary?

 TDS High Speed Internet services are "up to" the advertised speeds of the service subscribed to, but may be lower for a variety of reasons.
 Here are a few items that may limit the speed of your connection: the performance of the Internet, particularly destinations or networks not directly connected to TDS, the speed of the destination website, the performance of your computer, the type of connection between your computer and your DSL modem or gateway, etc.